Incentivizing Collaboration for Detection of Credential Database Breaches: Discussion

 \subsection{Enforcing ecosystem-wide parameters}

-As discussed in \cref{sec:auction}, we restrict $\cutLine{\targetSite} = \boolFalse$ and $\foresight{\targetSite} = 0$ to limit the risk reduction an \exhaustive \targetSite achieves over a \prop \targetSite, dissuading a \prop \targetSite from switching strategies.
-To achieve this in practice, we observe a \targetSite cannot choose when to bid ( $\cutLine{\targetSite} = \boolFalse$) if the next bidder is assigned outside its control, and when placing its bid, it cannot predict subsequent bidders ($\foresight{\targetSite} = 0$) if that bidder is assigned randomly (and only after \targetSite has either placed its bid or been eliminated from bidding due to its delay).
-These requirements can be met if the next bidder is assigned using a \textit{randomness beacon}, which produces random values from a specified domain (in our case, the participating sites) at predictable times.
+\Cref{sec:auction} found setting $\cutLine{\targetSite} = \boolFalse$ and $\foresight{\targetSite} = 0$ limited the risk reduction an \targetSite[\exhaustiveLabel] achieves over a \targetSite[\propLabel], dissuading a \targetSite[\propLabel] from switching strategies.
+To achieve this in practice, we observe a \targetSite cannot choose when to bid ($\cutLine{\targetSite} = \boolFalse$) if the next bidder is assigned outside its control, and when placing its bid, \targetSite cannot predict the next bidder ($\foresight{\targetSite} = 0$) if it is assigned randomly (and only after \targetSite has either placed its bid or been eliminated from bidding due to its delay).
+These requirements can be met if the next bidder is assigned using a \textit{randomness beacon}, which produces a random value (in our case, naming the next bidder) at predictable times.

-Randomness beacons are deployed with a range of trust assumptions, commonly to support blockchain applications.
+Randomness beacons are deployed with a range of trust assumptions.
 For example, NIST's randomness beacon~\cite{Kelsey:2018:NIST} requires consumers of its random values to trust NIST, whereas DFINITY~\cite{Hanke:2018:DFINITY} and drand~\cite{LeagueOfEntropy:2024:drand} offer distributed implementations using threshold signatures that prevent a small fraction of participants from biasing or learning the next random value before honest participants~\cite{Malkhi:2000:Survivable, Cachin:2000:Constantinople}.
-These designs require setup of the participants with secret-shares of the signing key by a trusted party; while this requirement can be alleviated using a distributed key-generation protocol (e.g.,~\cite{Gennaro:2007:DKG, Kate:2009:DKG}), such protocols add costs and complexity.
-So, more recent designs avoid using threshold signing altogether (e.g.,~\cite{Kokoris-Kogias:2020:Asynch, Abraham:2021:DKG, Das:2022:DKG, Gao:2022:BA, deSouza:2022:Approx, Abraham:2023:Bingo, Das:2023:DKG, Bandarupalli:2024:Beacons}).
-Though even a trusted beacon might be reasonable to support collaboration among a group of sites as we propose, we are agnostic to the particular implementation used.
+Such schemes require a trusted party to distribute secret key shares; distributed key-generation protocols (e.g.,~\cite{Gennaro:2007:DKG, Kate:2009:DKG}) can alleviate this need, and more recent designs avoid threshold signing altogether (e.g.,~\cite{Kokoris-Kogias:2020:Asynch, Abraham:2021:DKG, Das:2022:DKG, Gao:2022:BA, deSouza:2022:Approx, Abraham:2023:Bingo, Das:2023:DKG, Bandarupalli:2024:Beacons}).
+While a trusted beacon could support the collaboration we propose, we are agnostic to its design.